 Weed tea thus doesn’t only rely on the special nutrients and compounds of the plant itself.
 It also pack in the work and nutrients of yeast as it does its work fermenting.

 - Learn more about why fermented weed tea works

 Which weeds grow in your area that you use to make fermented tea?

 Comment below if a local weed is a true hassle for you – there are chances it’ll make an excellent weed tea!

 Smart tip about preparing fermented weed tea

-Combining weeds will multiply their benefits.
+Combine weeds to multiply their benefits.
 Feel free to add whatever you have at hand to the pot!